Political Action Committees

 There is another class of PAC, the non-connected political committee.
 This class includes what is called a leadership PAC, where politicians raise money to — among other things — help fund other candidate campaigns.
 Leadership PACs can solicit donations from anyone.
 Politicians do this because they have their eye on a leadership position in Congress or a higher office; it’s a way of currying favor with their peers.

-Different Between a PAC and a Super PAC
+Difference Between a PAC & a Super PAC

 Super PACs and PACs are not the same thing.
 A super PAC is allowed to raise and spend unlimited amounts of money from corporations, unions, individuals and associations to influence the outcome of state and federal elections.
 The technical term for a super PAC is “independent expenditure-only committee.”
 They are relatively easy to create under federal election laws.